Generic name: Naratriptan hydrochloride

 This Patient Information has been approved by the U.S. Food and Drug Administration.

-PHARMACIST: Dispense the patient information leafletwith drug product.
+PHARMACIST: Dispense the patient information leaflet provided separately to each patient.

 Naratriptan tablet, film coated